 The central dogma of biology describes the flow of information within a cell, first originating with information encoded as DNA; subsequent transcription to RNA; and ultimate translation to proteins.
 While our genomes contain approximately 20,000 genes, current estimates are that these genes ultimately code for more than 1,000,000 different protein variants called proteoforms.
 Thus, the majority of diversity that exists in our cells comes from proteins.
 Proteins are organic compounds made up of amino acids.
 Aside from water, proteins make up the majority of the molecules in our bodies.
 They are found throughout the body, including cells, blood, urine, spinal fluid, feces, amniotic fluids, saliva and pleural fluid.
 Proteins play a central role in the body's biological processes, from the immune system response and signalizing pathways to transporting oxygen molecules and providing our cells with structure.
 Proteins or a group of interacting proteins are responsible for virtually every biological function within a living organism.
 Unlike the genome, the proteome is in constant flux depending on the state of the cell.
 However, even with the knowledge of the proteome's influence, the proteome remains largely unexplored relative to the genome.
-Over the past decades, genomics has ushered in a greater understanding of human biology and disease through the decoding of the human genome, providing a greater understanding of the genote variation, protein variants hold information yet to be explored or connected to the network of genomics has allowed the interrogation of genetic variation, protein variants hold information yet to be explored or composition, and vast number of variants, provide a dynamic look into the function and disease.
-The protein's elaborate structure, complicated composition, and vast number of variants, provide a dynamic look into the function and disease.
-The protein's function as antibodies that bind to specific particles like viruses to protect the body; they act as enzymes to carry out chemical r
+Over the past decades, genomics has ushered in a greater understanding of human biology and disease through the decoding of the human genome, providing a greater understanding of the genes that lay out the instructions for the function, development and reproduction of organisms.
+While genomics has allowed the interrogation of genetic variation, protein variants hold information yet to be explored or connected to the network of genomic knowledge to better understand cellular function and disease.
+The protein's elaborate structure, complicated composition, and vast number of variants, provide a dynamic look into the functions they provide.
+For example, proteins function as antibodies that bind to specific particles like viruses to protect the body; they act as enzymes to carry out chemical reactions in cells; they act as messengers like hormones to transmit signals; they exist as structural components; and form the basis for storage to carry additional molecules throughout the body.